-On December 13, 2023, the Respondent-Pharmacy, along with their attorney, Natasha Wesker, Esq., and Kelly Cooper, Administrative Prosecutor, attended a Case Resolution Conference ("CRC") with members of the Board in an effort to resolve the pending charges in lieu of an evidentiary hearing.
-As a result of the CRC, the Respondent-Pharmacy and the State, for purposes of compromise and settlement, agreed to enter into this Consent Order consisting of Findings of Fact, Conclusions of Law, and Order.
+On December 13, 2023, the Respondent, along with his attorney, Natasha Wesker, Esq., and Kelly Cooper, Administrative Prosecutor, attended a Case Resolution Conference ("CRC") with members of the Board in an effort to resolve the pending charges in lieu of an evidentiary hearing.
+As a result of the CRC, the Respondent and the State, for purposes of compromise and settlement, agreed to enter into this Consent Order consisting of Findings of Fact, Conclusions of Law, and Order.